hrishikesh-kadam/space_data_explorer/author-notes.md

 - Resolution-aware app icon image
 - Add scroll to top and bottom for list views
 - React to RTL from Android Developer settings
+- Try to write rotate-keys.sh script for ios

 ## Future Tasks